 How to make Sugar Skulls for Día de los Muertos

-You need sugar, high-quality merengue, and water.
-I bought Wilton merengue at Michael’s and the cheapest sugar I could find.
+You need sugar, high-quality meringue, and water.
+I bought Wilton meringue at Michael’s and the cheapest sugar I could find.
 (You don’t eat the sugar skulls!
 So the quality of the sugar doesn’t matter.)
-To make 40 medium skulls, you’ll need 10 lbs. of sugar, a 1/2 cup of merengue, and 7 tablespoons of water.
+To make 40 medium skulls, you’ll need 10 lbs. of sugar, a 1/2 cup of meringue, and 7 tablespoons of water.

 Mix the sugar in a large bowl with your hands until if feels like sand.

 Then you put the sugar in the mold and pack it.
 Using an extra piece of cardboard, scrape the back until it’s smooth (see video at 1 minute 10 seconds).
 Then place cardboard over the back and turn over.